francESCOBAR99/InternetTechnology_project/README.md

 ## Design
-> 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.

-The design has been sketched through drawio and is currently being created in Budibase.
+The design has been sketched through drawio and has been created in Budibase.
+The design was done and discussed by the whole project team and is based on a simple application design to ensure a user-friendly program.
+Additionally the colors have been selected according to FHNW's color scheme to maintain the university's identity.

 ### Wireframe